ArtOfCode-/concaten/README.md

   * [ ] Write a code style guide.
     Start by getting down the ideas, see what patterns emerge, categorize based on that.
+    * [ ] Go through the code to make sure everything abides by it.

 ###Upcoming milestones